h5py/h5py/docs/high/group.rst

         :keyword fletcher32: Enable Fletcher32 checksum (T/**F**).
 See :ref:`dataset_fletcher32`.

         :keyword fillvalue: This value will be used when reading uninitialized parts of the dataset.
+For an array datatype it is broadcast to the shape of one element, so both a scalar and a sequence work.

         :keyword fill_time: Control when to write the fill value.
 One of the following choices: `alloc`, write fill value before writing